Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: The model

 where $T_I$ is exponentially distributed with parameter $\gamma$, and $T_R$ is a random variable giving the length of the immune period.
 Then, infectious individuals yield new infections at a constant rate $\beta$, and stop being infectious (that is, recover) at rate $\gamma$.
-After having recovered, an individual is completely immune to re-infections ($\sigma(a) = 0$) for a random duration $T_R$, after which it becomes fully susceptible ($\sigma(a) = 1$).
+After having recovered, an individual is completely immune to reinfections ($\sigma(a) = 0$) for a random duration $T_R$, after which it becomes fully susceptible ($\sigma(a) = 1$).
 Depending on the distribution of $T_R$, we can recover either the SIR, SIS or SIRS model.
 If $T_R = \infty$ a.s., individuals are permanently immune following an infection and our model becomes a stochastic version of the SIR model.
 If $T_R = 0$ a.s., individuals build no immunity following an infection, and this corresponds to a stochastic SIS model.
 Finally, a stochastic SIRS model can be obtained by letting $T_R$ be exponentially distributed.
 Obviously, our model can account for much more complex situations, where infectiousness varies during the infectious period, and immunity is gradually lost following infection.

 \paragraph{Adding vaccines.} The previous rules describe the dynamics of the epidemic in the absence of vaccination.
 We model vaccines by assuming that vaccination has the same effect as (natural) immunization by the disease: upon vaccination the susceptibility of an individual is ``reset'' to a new independent random curve $\sigma'$ with law $\mathcal{L}_\sigma$, as if it had entered the $S$ state after having recovered from the disease.
-More formally, if $\tau''$ denotes a (random) time at which $i$ is vaccinated, we set

-for an independent random variable $\sigma'$ with distribution $\mathcal{L}_\sigma$.
-We further assume that, as long as they are susceptible, individuals get vaccinated recurrently according to an independent renewal process with waiting period distribution $\mathcal{L}_V$.
-After having recovered from the disease, an individual will receive a vaccine dose after an independent period of random length $T_V$ distributed according to $\mathcal{L}_V$, unless it is re-infected by that time.
-If it gets vaccinated before being re-infected, it waits for a new period of independent length with distribution $\mathcal{L}_V$ before receiving a second vaccine dose.
-This process goes on until the individual is re-infected and goes back to the $I$ state.
+We further assume that infectious individuals are not vaccinated, and that susceptible individuals are vaccinated recurrently according to a renewal process until they are reinfected.
+In particular, it might occur that an individual fully immune to the disease gets vaccinated.